Kali-Zero/CSharp_Test_Automation_Framework_Selenium/README.md

 The report will be output to the ExtentReport folder in the main project, NOT the bin folder.
 I didn't want results to be overridden after each run.
 Will periodically save them elsewhere until I figure out a better option.

+Current Issues:
+Duplicate Screenshots appear in the report if a test fails